jeffscyberjournal/CTFbin/GameZone.md

 To connect to the service on port 10000 on target by port 9000 on localhost we can simply use: ssh -L 9000:localhost:10000 <username>@<TargetIP>

+you can include flags when connect with these just runs in background:
+Don’t open a shell (-N)
+Run in background (-f)

 ## Note this will fail if the proxy from earlier SQLi request capture is still on so be sure to disable it.

 ## Q2 What is the name of the exposed CMS?